-All successful businesses, large or small, depend on IT to manage their enterprise.
+All successful businesses and organizations, large or small, depend on IT to manage their enterprise and services.
 Computer-managed sales information, invoicing, accounting, internal operations, human resources and personnel support, data collection, real-time decision-supporting analysis, and more define the entire picture of an enterprise’s activity.
 As companies grow, data volume increases, and new computing and storage capacity will be needed.
 Older, outdated assets may need to be disposed of.

-IT assets may consist of mainframes and individual desktops, portable computers, tablets, mobile phones, and more.
+IT assets may consist of mainframes and individual desktops, portable computers, tablets, mobile phones, different product types, and much more.
 According to one United Nations report, the world disposed of 50 million metric tons of electronics or “e-waste” in 2018.
 This quantity of asset disposition, says the UN, outweighs the total tonnage of all commercial airliners ever produced.

 Sooner or later, older IT equipment becomes obsolete and must be replaced.
-ITAD, or Information Technology Asset Disposition, comes into play at this point.
+ITAD (Information Technology Asset Disposition) comes into play at this point.

-So, where should the old equipment go?
-How must companies dispose of the old to make way for the new?
+So, where should the old equipment and hardware go?
+How must companies and organizations dispose of the old to make way for the new?

-Out-dated or insufficient electronics should never be placed on the curb or put in a dumpster to be carried away with the next trash pickup.
+Out-dated or insufficient electronics or electronic devices should never be placed on the curb or put in a dumpster to be carried away with the next trash pickup.